engity-com/bifroest/docs/reference/cli/recording/inspect.md

 ## Output

 The output schema is `bifroest.session-recording-inspection/v1`. `signature.valid` is always `true` in emitted output because invalid signatures fail before output is generated. `signature.trusted` is true only with a matching independently supplied producer ID.
-Native format values are `bcast/v1` and `becast-cbor/v1`; legacy values remain distinct. `castDigest` identifies fully verified signed Cast content only.
-Native containers report chunk count and claimed Cast size, but no ciphertext byte count or stream hash; those fields are reported only where the legacy format provides them.
+Format values are `bcast/v1`, `becast-cbor/v1`, and `cast/v3` for standalone signed exports. `castDigest` identifies fully verified signed Cast content only; native containers also report chunk count and claimed Cast size.

 ## Example